How to Get Rid of Dandruff on Eyebrows?

 Use a Dandruff Shampoo (Face Wash)

-Your best line of defense against eyebrow dandruff is to cleanse the skin with a dandruff shampoo.
+Your best line of defense against eyebrow dandruff is to cleanse the skin with a medicated anti-dandruff shampoo.
 An anti-dandruff shampoo that doubles as a body wash and face wash will be most suitable to use.

 Your eyebrows are on your face, and standard shampoo goes on your head (ask your kindergarten teacher for more information).
 Most of these OTC anti-dandruff shampoos at the local drugstore or superstore contain foaming agents called sulfates (like SLS and SLES) which can further worsen the condition.